OpenGradient/erc-onchain-agent/agent-erc.md

 ## Specification

 We are going to define the specifications going from the bottom up, first showing the tool spec, then an on-chain agent spec and implementation, and its client interface.
 Because we want agents to be reused as tools by higher-level agents, agents themselves will also implement the tool spec.
-Finally, we also specify an agent executor smart contract interface that could be implemented as a precompile for optimal efficiency.
+Finally, we define an interface for Embedded execution that could be implemented as a precompile for example.

 ### Tool definition